Learning nonnegative matrix factorizations from compressed data: Compressed problems with reliable solutions

 \subsection{Nonnegativity in compression}

-In the next section, we discuss the approaches to solve compressed nonnegative matrix factorization problems.
-In particular, we consider the variations of multiplicative updates algorithm to iteratively minimize the objective functions that we have formulated in this section.
+In the further sections, we consider the variations of multiplicative updates algorithm to iteratively minimize our proposed sketched objective functions.
 The multiplicative updates algorithm is valid due to the fact that the matrices involved in the iterative process are nonnegative.
-This convenient property is destroyed by sketching unless we have that $\A^T\A$ is an element-wise nonnegative matrix.
-While this is not expected to be true neither for approximately orthonormal random sketches nor for the data-adapted sketching matrices coming from randomized rangefinder algorithm, to overcome this issue, it suffices to add some extra penalty terms taking the form
+Note that this convenient property is destroyed by sketching unless we have that $\A^T\A$ is an element-wise nonnegative matrix.
+However, the nonnegativity of the sketching matrix is not expected to hold neither for approximately orthonormal random sketches nor for the data-adapted sketching matrices coming from randomized rangefinder algorithm.

+\revtwo{In this section, we show how to overcome this issue: it actually suffices} to add some extra penalty terms taking the form

 where $\mathbf{1}_m$ is a vector of all ones in $\R^m$.